jonathancraddock/mootparadox_grav/pages/02.hiking/catbells-and-the-newlands-horseshoe/item.md

 ### The Hindscarth diversion, and Dale Head

-pic
-*Descent of Robinson towards Littledale Edge Looking along the path to Hindscarth View to summit of Hindscarth Descent towards Dale Head.*

 The summit of Robinson appears rather flat and barren, but there are a couple of nice cairns/shelters to rest in.
 Care needs to be taken if leaving the summit to the north as there are some steep crags in that direction.
 However, my route took me due south, following the fence down to Littledale Edge.
 The path I followed up the west side of Hindscarth is not marked on my OS map, but is clearly visible on the ground.

 ![robinson-towards-high-crag](robinson-towards-high-crag.jpg "robinson-towards-high-crag")